-When I was in med school, a teacher told us that senior doctors often miss the basic steps and that we as interns have the luxury of having more time for a patient.
-One of the things that, according to this teacher, many senior doctors perform a physical exam without looking into a patient’s mouth.
+When I was just starting medical rotations, a teacher told us that senior doctors often miss the basic steps and that we as interns have the luxury of having more time for a patient.
+One of the things that, according to this teacher, many senior doctors miss during performing a physical exam is to look inside a patient’s mouth.
 I remember thinking “who cares?”.

 The teacher cared.
-We learned that a good physical exam always starts by looking into the patient’s mouth.
 It’s the beginning of the digestive system, the party zone of all sorts of infections, the home to the gums, the teeth and the tongue, the giveaway of oral hygiene and telltale tooth-decay caused by sweets consumption etc.

 At internal medicine, I learned two things: that nurses and doctors get along like cats and dogs (ie. it’s possible if they know each other very well), and that internal medicine covers a broad scope of all the processes that happen inside the body – from cancer to cardiology, from electrolytes to endocrinology.